tylerwooten/Drive_By_Wire/README.md

 1. Joystick/Controller - Plug in a USB joystick or controller to the raspberry pi.
 This team used a Logitech Joystick
 2. CAN shield - mounts onto the top of the raspberry pi and provides the CAN signaling LINK
-3. Steering Motor - (ensure this is the "autonomous ready" version -- see the steering motor documentation "XXXXXXXXX") LINK
+3. Steering Motor - (ensure this is the "autonomous ready" version -- see the steering motor documentation)
-4. Actuator - Two actuators, one for accelerating and one for braking (see the actuator documentation "XXXXXXXXXX") LINK
+4. Actuator - Two actuators, one for accelerating and one for braking (see the actuator documentation)

-### Installing

-The following wiring diagram shows how to hook up the system:

-""""""""""""""" Insert Diagram """""""""""""

-Naming the actuators in CAN signal

 ## Running The Script